13 Magical Things to Do in Nice in Winter (2024-2025)

 Visiting some of the markets in Nice, France

-Along the way, you’ll learn the traditions of Nice and discover the best-hidden restaurants and bars to try iconic recipes influenced by the French and Italians.
+Along the way, you’ll learn the traditions of Nice and discover the best-hidden restaurants and bars where you can try iconic recipes influenced by the French, and even some influenced by Italian culture.

-After sampling regional wines, cheese, freshly baked bread, and ice cream, your expert guide will make you experience the joie de vivre of the French Riviera and conclude your tour with a typical aperitif of drinks.
+After sampling regional wines, cheese, freshly baked bread, and ice cream, your expert guide will take you to experience the joie de vivre of the French Riviera where you will conclude your tour with a typical aperitif of drinks.

 3. Enjoy the Nice Carnival in February